 Our reporting currency and the functional currency of our wholly owned foreign subsidiaries is the U.S. dollar.
-As the majority of our sales are denominated in U.S. dollars, our revenue is not typically exposed to significant foreign currency risk.
-Conversely, our operating expenses are typically denominated in the local currencies of the countries in which our operations are located.
-These can be subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British pound sterling, Canadian dollar, and Indian rupee.
+As the majority of our sales are denominated in U.S. dollars, paid in advance, or billed in advance, our revenue is not typically exposed to significant foreign currency risk.
+Conversely, our operating expenses are typically denominated in the local currencies of the countries where our operations are located, exposing us to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar, British pound sterling, and Indian rupee.

-We also maintain foreign-currency denominated cash and cash equivalents in our foreign entities to support their ongoing operations.
+We also maintain foreign-currency denominated cash and cash equivalents in our foreign subsidiaries to support their ongoing operations.
 Fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our Consolidated Statements of Operations.
 To date, we have not entered into any hedging arrangements with respect to foreign currency risk or other derivative financial instruments, although we may choose to do so in the future.

-A 10% increase or decrease in current exchange rates would have resulted in an impact of \$3.4 million and \$5.6 million on our Consolidated Financial Statements for the years ended December 31, 2023 and 2022.
+A 10% increase or decrease in current exchange rates would have resulted in an impact of \$1.2 million and \$3.4 million on our loss before income taxes in our Consolidated Financial Statements for the years ended December 31, 2024 and 2023.